-The appointment of the secretary is made by the directors in accordance with the Articles of Association.
-For practical purposes a body corporate may be appointed secretary.
+Every Cyprus company is required to have a Company Secretary.
+The appointment of the secretary is made by the directors in accordance with the Articles of Association and may be either an individual or a body corporate.

 REGISTERED OFFICE

 Every company must have a registered office in Cyprus, which is determined by the directors.